 Limited to 15 students.
 Fall and Spring semesters: Barrios-Beltran.2020-21: Not offered

 In this course students will learn how to approach writing as a process.
 The emphasis is on writing as a communicative act rather than as a mere language exercise.
 As such, emphasis is given to the interaction between the author and the text, the target audience, and the purpose and message of the final product.
 In order to develop the necessary skills that good writers should have, the course will focus on expanding vocabulary, exploring rhetorical techniques for organizing information, developing strategies for writing, and characterizing the target audience(s).
 At the same time we will insist upon critical readings, and the processes of revising and editing.
 In addition, this course includes the study of written texts (narrative, description, poems, reports, essays, letters, etc.), and of literature's many genres and subgenres (prose, poetry, drama, etc.).
 This course counts for the major.
 Conducted entirely in Spanish.

 Requisite: SPAN 130, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students.
 Fall semester: Lecturer Twardy.
-Spring semester: Senior Lecturer Maillo.2016-17: Offered in Fall 2016
+Spring semester: Senior Lecturer Maillo.2020-21: Not offered

 This course is intended to enhance language skills and share knowledge of local Spanish-speaking communities.
 Organized around field-based learning, the material, shaped into modules, will connect students with pre-existing community service organizations in Holyoke, Springfield, and other nearby urban centers.
 Class time will be devoted to understanding the concept of voluntarism in a pluralistic society.
 Sociological and historical readings on Latinos will provide context.
 Students will spend approximately three hours a week doing volunteer work in the field.